While there are four Jurassic sequels on the horizon, fans may soon be forced to say goodbye to Jurassic Park all over again in the coming years.

 Jurassic Park at Universal Studios

-Whether Jurassic Park or Jurassic World, these rides can be found in all five Universal Studios resorts worldwide: Universal Studios Hollywood, Universal Studios Orlando, Universal Studios Japan, Universal Studios Singapore, and Universal Studios Beijing.
+Whether Jurassic Park or Jurassic World, these attractions can be found in all five Universal Studios resorts worldwide: Universal Studios Hollywood, Universal Orlando Resort, Universal Studios Japan, Universal Studios Singapore, and Universal Studios Beijing.

-While the water-based rides started exclusively under the Jurassic Park banner, Universal Studios Hollywood’s Jurassic Park: The Ride became Jurassic World: The Ride following the success of 2015’s franchise-resurrecting blockbuster of the same name.
+While the water-based rides started under the Park banner, Universal Studios Hollywood’s Jurassic Park: The Ride became Jurassic World: The Ride following the success of 2015’s franchise-resurrecting film of the same name, which grossed over $1.6 billion worldwide.

-The entire area was also rebranded accordingly (although it was still “spared no expense”, mind you).
-But while Jurassic World appears to have become the most dominant dinosaur theme park over the last nine years, Jurassic Park isn’t going anywhere.
+The entire area was also rebranded accordingly (although it was still “spared no expense”).
+But while Jurassic World appears to have become the most dominant dinosaur theme park over the last decade, Jurassic Park isn’t going anywhere.
 Right?

 Related: ‘Jurassic World 4’ Everything We Know: Plot, Cast, Release Date, Trailer, and News